API layer

 source.pdsEndpoint: URL of the user's PDSsource.recordUrl: Direct URL to fetch record from PDSsource.lastVerifiedAt: When data was last synced from PDSsource.stale: Boolean indicating if data may be outdated (>7 days)

-BlobRef Only
+BlobRef only

 Documents are returned as BlobRefs, never inline data: